DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

 -------------------------------------------------------------------------------
 DESDMDashboard Collect
 -------------------------------------------------------------------------------
-In principle data collection is possible from any machine that can place http-requests to the desdmdashboard web api.
-However, to bundle data collection tasks that do not have to run on a particular machine we provide the **DESDMDashboard collect** package.
+Data collection is possible from any machine that can place http-requests to the desdmdashboard web api.
+To bundle data collection tasks we provide the **DESDMDashboard collect** package.
 The package consists of three subpackages:

     -   ``collect_utils``